JiFish/artemis/README.md

 - 7 text modes to choose from, each a different compromise between number of characters and colors on the screen
 - 125 possible colors and 255 redefinable character glyphs
 - No bitmap modes or sprites
-- Using an Unstructured BASIC language.
-(Python scripts are supported as an alternative.)
+- Using an Unstructured BASIC language (or Python if you prefer.)

 Although limited, Artemis allows you develop using some modern tools: